yabinmeng/nosqlbench-build-docs/site/content/reference/error-handlers.md

 weight: 22
 ---

+NoSQLBench v5 has a standard error handler mechanism which is available to all drivers.

+## defaults

+If no error handler is configured for an activity, then the default error handler is used:

+    errors=stop

+The activity param

 A new error handler facility has been introduced to NoSQLBench in the HTTP driver.
 This error handler is a modular and highly configurable error handler with a very basic set of defaults:
 If you don't configure it, then any error thrown by an activity will cause it to stop.
 This is